fatmanurkarakoc99/fatmanurkarakoc99/README.md

 📊 Interested in combining **AI + Data Science** to solve real-world problems.
 🌱 Always learning and exploring new tools in the data ecosystem.

+## 📫 How to reach me

+📧 fatmanurkarakoc99543@gmail.com

 ---

 ### 🔧 Languages & Tools